Philip Springer: Early life

 Philip Springer was born in New York City in 1926 to Jewish parents.
 His mother, Sylvia, was a concert pianist and his father, Mordecai, a lawyer by profession, was a very musical person.
 Springer's musical talent was clear from a young age; at six he played a Bach piano piece by ear.
-Springer went to grade and high school in Cedarhurst, then a rustic small town in Long Island.
-In 1944 he graduated from High School where he was voted the best singer and also the most musical person of his class in the Lawrence High School year-book.
+Springer went to grade and high school in Cedarhurst, Long Island, then a rustic small town.
+In 1944, he graduated from Lawrence High School, having been voted the best singer and the most musical person of his class in the yearbook.

 U.S. Army service

 Springer served as a truck driver in World War II; he was Mickey Rooney's Musical Director in 1945 when he did a show in Regensburg, Germany.
 When Rooney was discharged, Springer took over the job as composer.
-The Army show was called "DON'T TOUCH THAT DIAL" and entertained thousands of GIs throughout Bavaria.
+The Army show was called DON'T TOUCH THAT DIAL, and entertained thousands of GIs throughout Bavaria.

 Education

 Springer studied composition under Otto Luening at Columbia College, his father's alma mater, graduating in 1950.
 He was a resident of John Jay Hall and was roommates with Punch Sulzberger, future publisher of The New York Times.
-During his time at Columbia, he co-composed the music for two Varsity Shows (1948 and 1950) and started writing songs for the popular market.
+During his time at Columbia, he co-composed the music for two Varsity Shows (1948 and 1950), including The Streets of New York, and started writing songs for the popular market.
 He also played dual piano with pianist Dick Hyman.
-Springer's first top ten song was "Teasin'" (lyrics by Richard Adler) in 1950 which was recorded by Connie Haines in the US and by The Beverly Sisters in the UK.
+Springer's first top ten song was "Teasin'" (lyrics by Richard Adler) in 1950 which was recorded by Connie Haines in the US and by The Beverley Sisters in the UK.

 Springer took his Master's degree at New York University, studying baroque counterpoint under Gustave Reese.
 He went on to earn a Ph.D. in composition at the University of California, Los Angeles (UCLA) in 1973.
-While at UCLA he also studied composition under Leon Kirchner during his time as a visiting professor from Harvard University.
+While at UCLA, he also studied composition under Leon Kirchner during his time as a visiting professor from Harvard University.
 Springer's dissertation was the first piece for small orchestra to include the ARP 2600 synthesizer.